osfx/open_exchange_rates/lib/spec2/README.md

 end
 ```

-If you have test suite written for `Spec` and you don't want to prefix each
+If you have test suite written for `Spec` and you don"t want to prefix each
 top-level describe with `Spec2.`, you can just include `Spec::GlobalDSL`
 globally: